 "Reformpolitik und institutioneller Wandel: Neue Chancen für benachteiligte Gruppen auf dem Arbeitsmarkt?"
 In: Hinte, H., and K. F. Zimmermann (eds).
 Zeitenwende auf dem Arbeitsmarkt–Wie der demographische Wandel die Erwerbsgesellschaft verändert.
 Bonn: Bundeszentrale für politische Bildung, 2013; pp. 142–167.

-The transformation of a notoriously rigid labor market into a role model of its own style is essentially completeThe EU’s largest economy, Germany, has managed to find an effective and unique combination of flexibility and rigidity in its labor market.
+The transformation of a notoriously rigid labor market into a role model of its own style is essentially completeThe EU's largest economy, Germany, has managed to find an effective and unique combination of flexibility and rigidity in its labor market.
 Institutions that typically characterize rigid labor markets are effectively balanced by flexibility instruments.
 Important developments since 2000 include steadily decreasing unemployment rates (since 2005), increasing participation rates, and (since 2011) moderately increasing labor compensation.
-The German labor market has also been remarkably robust to the impacts of the Great Recession, thus providing a useful case study for other developed countries.MoreLess
+The German labor market was remarkably robust to the impacts of the Great Recession, thus providing a useful case study for other developed countries.MoreLess